DeepuVaishu/DSML__PROJECTS/README.md

 - Purchased Bike

 # PROJECT COMPONENTS
-1. Data Cleaning and Preprocessing
+1. Data Cleaning and Preprocessing:<br/>
 The dataset underwent thorough cleaning and preprocessing to ensure data quality and consistency.
 This involved:
 * Checking for missing or inconsistent data.
 * Removing duplicates.
 * Standardizing data formats.
 * Validating data entries.

-2. Pivot Tables and Charts
+2. Pivot Tables and Charts:<br/>
 Using Excel's pivot tables and charting features, various visualizations were created to uncover trends and insights related to different aspects of the dataset.
 Key analyses include:
 * Bike purchases by gender.
 * Bike purchases by income bracket.